hincz-lab/TDP_43_Phase_Separation/README.md

 * [TDP 43 LCD Simulation Base](/Analysis/TDP_43_LCD_Simulation_Base/)
   This sub-directory contains code which can be used as a base for running simulations of TDP-43-LCD wild type and it phosphomimimeic variants.
-The input for this code is a TDP-43 protein chain, and
+The input for this code is a TDP-43 protein chain .csv file, and a .csv file containing the coarse grained parameters of the amino acids.

   - Input:
     A .csv file, containing the amino acid chain which comprises the protein we are interested in simulating, as well as a .csv file which contains all of the coarse-grained properties of the amino acids.